YarboJanks/buffered.io/source/_posts/2012-02-15-webmachine-erlydtl-and-riak-part-4.markdown

 ].
 {% endcodeblock %}

 `pooler` is smart enough to pool connections across multiple nodes.
 This is quite a nifty feature, but not one that we're making use of because we have HAProxy in place.
-Therefore, the configuration above is telling pooler to use just one single node/pool (ie. the proxy), to create 5 connections and to allow up to 30 to be created if required.
+Therefore, the configuration above is telling Pooler to use just one single node/pool (ie. the proxy), to create 5 connections and to allow up to 30 to be created if required.

 The last parameter in the configuration, `start_mfa`, tells `pooler` which module, function and arguments to invoke to create the Erlang process from.
 In our case we want it to create a pool of Riak client connections, hence why we've specified the `start_link` function in the `riakc_pb_socket` module.